orangkucing/MewPro4/README.md

 !(http://mewpro.cc/wp-content/uploads/MewPro2.jpg)

-Then connect them to GoPro Hero 4 Black.
+Then connect them to GoPro Hero 4 Black/Silver.

 !(http://mewpro.cc/wp-content/uploads/conne1.jpg)

 In Arduino IDE application, select [Tools]→[Board]→[ATTiny1634 (optiboot)] and [Tools]→[Port]→[(the port where you connected the FTDI cable)].
 (B.O.D. and Clock settings are “don’t care” as these values are only effective when you burn a bootloader to the microcontroller by using an ISP programmer.)

-MewPro4 source code is targeted to MewPro 2 board, genlocking with Iliad, and Hero 4 Black firmware version v3.0.0 or v4.0.0 (please note v4.0.0 has a fatal bug in bulk setting transfer).
+MewPro4 source code is targeted to MewPro 2 board, genlocking with Iliad, and Hero 4 Black/Silver firmware version v3.0.0 or later (please note v4.0.0 and/or v5.0.0 has a fatal bug in bulk setting transfer).
 So the code should be complied successfully without any modifications.
 Click "Verify" the MewPro4 sketch and "Upload" it to MewPro 2 board.